9 Minute Read

 You May Also Like

 What If You Have an Irregular Income?

 If you have an irregular income—don’t sweat it.
 You can still use zero-based budgeting!
-It is just as easy to make a plan for an irregular income as it is for a regular one.
+It’s just as easy to make a plan for an irregular income as it is for a regular one—really!
 When you budget, base your income on the lowest earning month from the previous year.

 When you do get paid, take that amount and spread it out over the items in your budget.
 If your paycheck doesn’t cover everything listed on the budget, that’s okay.
 Cover what you can.
 If you get an additional check during the month, pick up where the last check left off.

 What Is a Christmas Fund?